Simulink Design Verifier

 One can now simulate this test case and see how the temporal durations are created in the property by placing a scope that displays the input and output values of the two Detector blocks, and No_Cmd.

 Manually inspecting the test case values enables you to see if the property specified behaves as intended.

-There is an additional advantage to having such a test objective on the implies block.
-During property proving, you can ensure that the implies is not getting trivially true making the property valid; in other words, the output of the implies block becoming true because the first input is always false.
-When you get a test case satisfying this objective, you know that there is at least one case where the first input to implies becomes true.
+This specified test objective prevents the property from being proven valid in the case where the Implies block is trivially true, that is, in the case where the output of the Implies block is true because the first input is always false.
+When you get a test case satisfying this test objective, you know that there is at least one case where the first input to the Implies block is true.

 This exercise can help you validate your property specifications by manually inspecting the test cases automatically generated by Simulink Design Verifier.